ikreymer/cdx-index-client/README.md

-# CommonCrawl Index Client (CDX Inddex API Client)
+# CommonCrawl Index Client (CDX Index API Client)

-A sample command line tool retrieving a list of urls in bulk using the CommonCrawl Index API (http://index.commoncrawl.org)
+A simple command line tool retrieving a list of urls in bulk using the CommonCrawl Index API (http://index.commoncrawl.org)

 The tool takes advantage of the [Pagination API](https://github.com/ikreymer/pywb/wiki/CDX-Server-API#pagination-api) and the Python `multiprocessing` module to load pages (chunks) of a large url index in parallel.